 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Authority's financial position or financial performance.
-Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and vii.
-Charges to revenue for Non-Current Assets
+Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.